Spain in the 17th century: Background: Spain from 1469 to the reign of Philip II of Spain

 In 1469, Ferdinand II of Aragon and Isabella I of Castile united the Crowns of Aragon and Castile into one, creating the early modern Spanish state.
 Although this ensured future Spanish rulers would rule over both Aragon and Castile, both regions had their own administration and legal systems.
 In addition, Aragon itself was divided into Aragon proper, Valencia, and Catalonia - each with its own institutions, customs, and regional identity.
 As Ferdinand and Isabella both outlived their only son to survive infancy, they were succeeded by their grandson, Charles V, Holy Roman Emperor upon Ferdinand's death in 1516.
 Being Flemish born and not a native Spanish speaker, Charles never completely assimilated into Spanish society and as Holy Roman Emperor, had to rule over two empires at once.
-Determining it to be too difficult for one person to rule over all of his domains, Charles gave the Holy Roman Empire to his younger brother and the Spanish Empire to son, Philip II.
+Determining it to be too difficult for one person to rule over all of his domains, Charles gave the Holy Roman Empire to his younger brother Ferdinand I and the Spanish Empire to son, Philip II.

 Although the Spanish Empire was at the height of its power under Philip II, a number of factors foreshadowed its eventual, gradual decline.
 There was a revolt in the Netherlands which started in 1568 and lasted the rest of Philip's reign.
 Also, the moriscos in Andalusia rebelled in 1570 against Philip's imposition of Spanish language and customs on them.
 Philip was at war with the Dutch republic, France and England during the last 10 years of his reign.
 These and other wars and difficulties in maintaining the vast Spanish Empire led to four bankruptcies during Philip's reign.